aleksaqm/vscode-typhoon-requirement-tool-extension/README.md

 ### Tree View

 The Tree View displays your requirements hierarchy.
-Right-click on any node to add requirements, tests, or test cases.
+Next to nodes are buttons to add, edit or delete requirement or test or test case.

 - **Requirement**: Represents a functional or non-functional requirement.
 - **Test**: Linked to a requirement, represents a test file.